lancehilliard/BusyLight/README.md

 ## Devices

-Run the BusyLight application on any Windows computer whose work should inform your BlinkStick.
-Run the BusyLight application on any *one* Windows computer connected to your BlinkStick.
-If that involves separate computers (or several computers), great.
-If those are the same computer, that's fine, too.
+BusyLight runs on the machine connected to your BlinkStick, and also on any other machine(s) you're working on.
+That _can_ mean a _single_ device, if you just want to monitor one PC, but BusyLight's strength lay in monitoring _multiple_ devices for activity.

 ## Requirements

-* A [BlinkStick Square](https://www.blinkstick.com/products/blinkstick-square) must be connected to at least one machine running BusyLight.
+* A [BlinkStick Square](https://www.blinkstick.com/products/blinkstick-square) must be connected to at least one Windows machine running BusyLight.
-* An [AMQP URL](https://github.com/lancehilliard/BusyLight/wiki/Messaging) must be specified on every machine running BusyLight.
+  * otherwise, BusyLight will display a simulation of BlinkStick activity
+    * (good for testing, if you're still debating the device purchase)
-* Some [configuration](https://github.com/lancehilliard/BusyLight/wiki/Configuration) must first be specified on every machine running BusyLight.
+* Some [configuration](https://github.com/lancehilliard/BusyLight/wiki/Configuration), including an [AMQP URL](https://github.com/lancehilliard/BusyLight/wiki/Messaging), must  be specified on every machine running BusyLight.

 ## Running the Software